rajeshwari117/Aerocore03-UAVTwin-flightmonitor/README.md

-# AeroTwin — Real-Time Drone Digital Twin
+# AeroTwin — Real-Time Drone Digital Twin Flight Monitoring

 Final project in the AeroCore series.
 An ESP32 and MPU6050 track real-time orientation and stream it to a browser, where a 3D UAV model, an aviation-style